colton-gabertan/NSACodeBreaker2021/README.md

 ### Calling `wcasbyllnvkwei(0x13)`
 <img src="https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task06/task06-2.gif">

 Awesome, we get a valid IP address: `192.51.100.53`.
 As a sanity check, I decided to also pop open WireShark and check out this malware's network traffic.
+However, running this binary in the docker container would fail to produce any traffic.
+This may be due to some cleanup performed, or the fact that the ip's and urls in the challenge are anonymized/ disabled.
+From this point, I dove into what happens after `ip` is defined.

+Back in `gitGrabber()`, after defining `ip` with `192.51.100.53`, we can see a call to `emxyeurbzbyih()`.
+It takes a few parameters, namely: `ip`, `port`, `output`, and `length`.
+It's doing all sorts of things, especially calling the `getString()` function we observed earlier to define more variables to use.
+One more host-based signature we can see that it defines is the `version_00` which is defined by `getString(0x11)`.
+We will investigate that for the task later.

+However, there is another subroutine call to `isbrtadsiixgv()`, taking the `ip` and `port` as parameters.